Health and Safety Compliance in Retail

 Retailers that use communication and task management software outperform their peers in all the execution categories including signage, safety messaging and traffic.

 We looked at how our customers performed against non-Zipline customers and our competitors’ customers.
-We found that tools users outperform non-tools users and Zipline customers outperform both.
+We found that tools users outperform non-tools users and Zipline customers outperform both.summary

 Retailers that put software solutions in place to communicate better and manage store execution are better equipped to handle the additional work resulting from the pandemic.
 But all tools are not created equal.